Congress for Progressive Change: April 2011 elections

 There were various problems with ballot papers in the April 2011 elections.
 The CPC found that just before the elections, its logo was missing from ballot papers in some constituencies of Ogun, Jigawa, Gombe, Anambra, Imo and Rivers states.
-Prince Tony Momoh protested in a strong letter to Professor Attahiru Jega, chairman of the Independent National Electoral Commission (INEC).
-He described the omission as "a premeditated attempt to prevent our numerous supporters from voting for those they believe can bring the change they demand to their lives".
+Prince Tony Momoh protested in a strong letter to professor Attahiru Jega, chairman of the Independent National Electoral Commission (INEC).
+He described the omission as "a premeditated attempt to prevent our numerous supporters from voting for those they believe can bring the change they demand for their lives".

 Although the CPC had rapidly gained support in the North of Nigeria, fielding many candidates in the National elections in April 2011, it did not have the same financial resources as the incumbent People's Democratic Party (PDP).
 Elections were held for most seats in the National Assembly Senate and House of Representatives on 9 April 2011, although some had to be delayed due to problems with ballot papers.
 In the first round of elections held on 9 April, the CPC came third in both Senate and House seats gained.
 In the Senate, the PDP won 53 seats, followed by the ACN (Action Congress of Nigeria) with 13 seats, CPC 6 seats, ANPP 4 seats and other parties took 4 seats.
 In the House, the PDP gained 123 seats, ACN 45, CPC 21, ANPP 11 and other parties 18 seats.

-Mohammadu Buhari ran as the CPC candidate in the presidential election held on 16 April 2011.
-He won 12,214,853 votes, coming second to the incumbent president Goodluck Jonathan of the PDP, who polled 22,495,187 votes and was declared the winner.
-The election, considered to have been conducted much more fairly than past contests, revealed extreme polarization between North and South.
-Buhari won in all the core northern states comprising North East and North West apart from Adamawa State and Taraba State, while Jonathan won in all North Central states apart from Niger State and Southern states apart from Osun State, where Nuhu Ribadu gained the most votes.
-Turnout was considerably higher in the south than in the north, although the north has more voters.
+Buhari ran as the CPC candidate in the presidential election held on 16 April 2011.
+He garnered 12,214,853 votes, coming second to the incumbent president Goodluck Jonathan of the PDP, who polled 22,495,187 votes and was declared the winner.
+The election, considered to have been conducted much more fairly than previous ones, revealed extreme polarization between North and South.
+Buhari won in all the core northern states comprising North East and North West apart from Adamawa State and Taraba State, while Jonathan won in all North Central states apart from Niger State and all southern states apart from Osun State, where Nuhu Ribadu gained the most votes.
+Turnout was considerably higher in the south than in the north, although the north had more voters.
 Following the election, the CPC said it was considering going to court to challenge the result, which it said was marred by widespread irregularities, particularly in the South East and South South zones.